Tagline: Dalton lives like a loner, fights like a professional. And loves like there’s no tomorrow.

-Road House is much more rough and ready, the Pale Rider of doormen movies, with Swayze as the calm and collected Preacher who strolls into town with the divine gift of ass whooping.
-It should come as no surprise that many of the movie’s characters share names with mythical figures from the wild west, though I’ll leave that one up to you to figure out.
-In the end, the spiritual Dalton inevitably loses his cool, abandoning his code of bouncer ethics as the all powerful Brad Wesley ramps up the stakes, but if the police really are in Wesley’s pocket as the townsfolk claim, then why doesn’t he just have Dalton arrested at the first sign of trouble?
+Road House is much more rough and ready, the Pale Rider of doormen movies, with Swayze as the calm and collected Preacher who strolls into town with the divine gift of ass whooping, so it should come as no surprise that many of the movie’s characters share their names with mythical figures from the old west, though I’ll leave that one for you to figure out.
+In the end, the spiritual Dalton inevitably loses his cool, abandoning his code of bouncer ethics as the all powerful Brad Wesley ramps up the stakes, but if the police really are in Wesley’s pocket as the townsfolk claim, why doesn’t he just have Dalton arrested at the first sign of trouble?
 I mean, multiple murder should be enough of a reason to put the town drifter behind bars for good, right?

 Sometimes you just have to switch off and embrace the silliness.